 The Hollywood Bowl

 There are so many things that make the Hollywood Bowl a special venue.
 Not only has it been named one of the top ten live music venues in the country, but it is also a public park.
-Before the pandemic, you could visit the bowl during the day and enjoy a picnic while listening to the rehearsal of the LA philharmonic.
-For now, as I understand you can visit on Saturday mornings if you would like to climb the stairs for a workout.
+On select days you can actually visit the bowl during the day and listen to the LA Philharmonic rehearsals.
 If you would like to call to see if they are opening up any rehearsals to the public you can use 323 850 2000.
 It is also a popular workout location.
 Especially on Saturday mornings when groups of people come to run the stairs.
 If you want to join for a Saturday morning workout you can connect with Saturday Stairs on Instagram here.

 One of the best-hidden gems here is the Hollywood Bowl Museum which is free to visit.
 Inside the museum, you can see vintage photos, sound equipment, memorabilia, artifacts about the history of the bowl, and the performances that took place there.
 The museum also includes the Hollywood Bowl Hall of Fame which includes honorees like Frank Sinatra, George Harrison, Stevie Wonder & Brian Wilson.
 I am hoping that the museum will open up for the 2022 season.
 When the museum is closed visitors can walk through “the bowl walk” which features historical photos of the bowl.

 I love the variety of events that take place here.
-In addition to being the summer home for the LA philharmonic, you can see great artists in concert, watch movies while the orchestra plays along, and attend a Sound of Music sing-along as well as other special events.
+In addition to being the summer home for the LA Philharmonic, you can see great artists in concert, watch movies while the orchestra plays along, and attend a Sound of Music sing-along as well as other special events.
 Before you purchase tickets to events it is good to know what type of seat is the best choice for you.
 You can choose between the pool circle, box seats, super seats, and bench seats.
-If you are attending an event with fireworks you might not want to be in a box and you’ll need to move further back to get a better view of the display.
+If you are attending an event with fireworks you might not want to be in a box as you’ll need to move further back to get a better view of the display.
 Of course, you can always get a box and move back if you need to for fireworks.

-For the fourth, I went to a firework show which included music from the LA Philharmonic as well as a concert with Kool & Gang, what a great way to spend the fourth.
+For the fourth, I went to a firework show which included music from the LA Philharmonic as well as a concert with The Beach Boys, What a great way to spend the fourth.
 Other annual events that are incredible to experience are Maestro of the Movies with John Williams and Walt Disney Animation Studios The Concert.